 - Old Cataract Hotel, former guests include Agatha Christie, Howard Carter, Winston Churchill, King Farouk, Lady Diana, and Czar Nicholas II (Egypt)

-- Part of an old Rajput fortress (India)
+- Part of a medieval Rajput fortress (India)

 - Traditional Tibetan plateau house (Tibet)